The Confident Isle of Uncertainty

 We’re still waiting for a monastery or convent to be founded on The Confident Isle of Uncertainty.

 Oddly, no one, to this day, has ever claimed or admitted to living there.
 It’s strange, but what it comes down to is that they think they live in one place but actually live in another.
 What with all the mix up wth islands and such.

-The Tour Guides undertook a great deal of quiet study, after which it was suggested that people there are simply too confident to admit they are uncertain.
+Suffice it to say, the Tour Guides undertook a great deal of quiet study, after which it was suggested that people there are simply too confident to admit they are uncertain.
 This plays well in certain quarters.
 In this case, all four quarters.

 The Four Quarters of the Island

 The people who are always right live in the right quarter: which is generally populated by the righteously religious, the hard-core atheists, the avid political enthusiasts and those who are otherwise Absolutely Certain.
-There is always a great deal of arguing over there - which, in the right quarter, is referred to as either healthy debate or holy war.
+There is always a great deal of arguing over there - which, in the right quarter, is referred to as either healthy debate or yet another massive holy war.

 The bottom quarter houses people who the top quarter and the right quarter consider to be beneath them.
 Obviously.
 And, of course, they are useful as targets in times of war.
 For the top quarter, the lower class barely exists, essentially to be used as stepping stones or for those days when they need to trample someone underfoot.

 The Unpublished Plan to Own ‘The Everything’

 Incidentally, there are hushed rumors circulating in the left quarter that the top quarter is making secret acquisition plans.
 It seems they already own over 90% of everything on the island.
-But these people are planners, so it would be inexcusable to find them without A Better Than Ever Plan of Self Interest.
+But these people are planners, so it would be inexcusable to find them without A Better Than Ever Plan of Even Greater Self Interest.